hjq1990/Nand-Performance-Showing-via-Python-Excel/README.md

 --3: Max, Min, and Average data of Nand Performance are calculated and shown as a summary

-Mechanism:

---1: this API calls Openpyxl Module for interacting with Excel files( *.xls, *.xlsx) including reading, write, calculating, and diagram showing;

 update history

 Sept 17, 2014